Modena

 • April to October 9:30 am to 7:00 pm

-Just outside the museum, there are a few businesses that let you drive a Ferrari, for a fee.
+There are a few businesses that let you drive a Ferrari, for a fee, right outside the museum.
 Even better, you can drive the Ferrari on the official Modena race track!

-Maserati is another world-famous brand from Modena, Italy.
+Maserati is another world-famous brand from Modena.
 The old factory is located just outside downtown.
 Like the Ferrari museum, it’s possible to book a tour on the company website.

 Historical Rooms at the Communal Palace

 The Modena City Hall is located in the main square, overlooking the Duomo.
 It’s open to the public, and the entrance is free.
-Indeed, the city hall is a perfect place to start your visit to Modena, Italy.
+The city hall is a perfect place to start your visit to Modena.

 The historic rooms are located within the city hall and are open to visitors.